SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 There are [multiple management tools](//docs.solace.com/Management-Tools.htm ) available.
 The WebUI is the recommended simplest way to administer the event broker for common tasks.

+#### Admin Password

+A random admin password will be generated if it has not been provided at deployment using the `solace.usernameAdminPassword` parameter, refer to the the information from `helm status` how to retrieve it.

+**Important:** Every time `helm install` or `helm upgrade` is called a new admin password will be generated, which may break an existing deployment.
+Therefore ensure to always provide the password from the initial deployment as `solace.usernameAdminPassword=<PASSWORD>` parameter to subsequent `install` and `upgrade` commands.

 #### WebUI, SolAdmin and SEMP access

 Use the Load Balancer's external Public IP at port 8080 to access these services.